-AB 1102 (Low, Chapter 684) - Telephone Medical Advice Services governing their respective licenses.
+Clarifies existing law that requires health care professionals providing telephone medical advice services from an out-of-state location to do so consistent with the laws governing their respective licenses.
 The bill also specifies that a telephone medical advice service is required to comply with all directions and requests for information made by the Department of Consumer Affairs and the respective healing arts licensing board.